systeminit/si/app/docs/src/explanation/generate-a-workspace-api-token.md

 ![Generate API Token](./generate-a-workspace-api-token/generate-api-token.png)

-Copy the generated token and save it somewhere safe.
+Then, copy the generated token and save it in a safe place.
 You will not be able to see it again.

 ![Copy API Token](./generate-a-workspace-api-token/api-token-generated.png)